nis65/multiroom/README.md

 # multiroom
-Multiroom audio setup based on mpd and snapcast, supporting analog and bluetooth sources.
-No automated installation (yet).
+Step by step tutorial to install and configure a multiroom audio setup.
+It is based on mpd and snapcast and supports ALSA sources.
+Stream your vinyl records to all rooms.
+Or your favourite music from your mobile over bluetooth.

 ## Design